jl-oclinux/SecWinBatchMode/README.md

 **Exception for antivirus and EDR**

 Some antivirus programs, such as WithSecure, consider SWMB to be a virus.
-In reality, it's the Nullsoft NSIS-based installer and uninstaller that's to blame.
+In reality, it's the [Nullsoft NSIS-based](https://nsis.sourceforge.io/Docs/) `setup.exe` installer and uninstaller that's to blame.
 SWMB itself does not pose a problem for this antivirus.
+Perhaps we'll change the tool we use to build an installer in the future.
+The development team is looking for a good tool to build an MSI package from a Linux virtual machine.

 Exceptions must therefore be made based on either the path or a hash of the programs.
 The easiest way is to set an exception on the SHA-1 hash of the installation program for each SWMB version (see [download](https://resinfo-gt.pages.in2p3.fr/swmb/resinfo-swmb/) page)